Skip to content

 Three Activities that Strengthen Tracking Abilities for Improved Reading

 Some students struggle with tracking words across a page.
 They may lose their place or have trouble scanning from one line of text to the next.
-Here are three strategies that you can do at home to strengthening this skill.
+Here are three strategies that you can do at home to strengthen this skill.

 Three Fun Ways to Strengthen Visual Tracking Skills for Reading:

 1. Find a magazine article, book, or letter, and have the student circle or highlight every time they see the word “the.”
-You can pick any word, letter or phrase.
+You can pick any word, letter, or phrase.
 Also, the student does not have to be able to comprehend the text that you select.
 Tell them to always read from left to right.
-Double check their work for accuracy.
+Double-check their work for accuracy.
 This will help to improve tracking ability and strengthen eye muscles.

 3. For a greater challenge, pre-read the text and pull some words out of the text that then create a new sentence that the student must locate.
 These must be words the student can recognize, and the student must find the words in the text in the same sequence presented.

-Would you Like Ready Made Materials for Tracking and Visual Processing?
+Would you like Ready-Made Materials for Tracking and Visual Processing?

 For more great strategies and fun activities that strengthen visual tracking skills, check out my